 CCR is regularly removed from the boiler system and conveyed to the CCR handling system, which includes silos and truck loading areas.
-CCR fly ash and flue gas desulfurization (FGD) ash is pneumatically conveyed in an enclosed system from the boiler system to storage silos.
-A pug mill can be used to condition FGD ash as it is loaded into trucks for transport to the surface impoundment.
-CCR bottom ash is wet sluiced into CCR surface impoundments.
-At times, CCR fly ash is also wet sluiced into CCR surface impoundments.
-CCR fly ash can be loaded into trucks for transport to either onsite surface impoundments or offsite.
-When unloading the CCR fly ash silos for transport to and emplacement in the CCR landfill, a pug mill will be used to condition the CCR fly ash as it is loaded into trucks.
+CCR fly ash is pneumatically conveyed in an enclosed system from the precipitator hoppers to storage silos.
+CCR bottom ash and CCR fly ash are wet sluiced into CCR surface impoundments.
+Prior to transport, dry fly ash is loaded into trucks from CCR fly ash silos utilizing a telescoping chute.
+When unloading the CCR fly ash silos for transport to and emplacement in the CCR landfill, a mixer is used to condition the CCR fly ash as it is loaded into trucks.
 Table 2-2 below identifies CCR fugitive dust control measures that have been selected for use by the facility during handling of CCR and explains how the selected measures are applicable and appropriate for site conditions.
 The facility will use the identified measures when handling CCR to minimize CCR from becoming airborne at the facility.

-CCR Activity CCR Fugitive Dust Control Measure Applicability and Appropriateness of Control Measure Wet sluice CCR fly ash and CCR bottom ash to CCR surface impoundments.
+CCR Activity CCR Fugitive Dust Control Measure Applicability and Appropriateness of Control Measure Wet sluice CCR bottom ash and fly ash to CCR surface impoundments.
 Wet sluicing CCR minimizes the potential for CCR fugitive dust generation.
-Pneumatically convey dry CCR fly ash and FGD ash to storage silos in an enclosed system.
+Pneumatically convey dry CCR fly ash to storage silos in an enclosed system.
 Conveying CCR fly ash in an enclosed system minimizes the potential for CCR fugitive dust generation.
-Condition CCR to be emplaced in the landfill before loading into trucks for transport to the landfill, as needed.
+Condition CCR fly ash to be emplaced in the landfill before loading it into trucks for transport to the landfill.
 Conditioning allows CCR to bind together and thus minimizes the potential for CCR fugitive dust generation while loading CCR into trucks (and during transport and emplacement in the landfill).
-Load CCR transport trucks from the CCR fly ash silos in a partially enclosed area.
-Partial enclosure of the CCR transport truck loading area reduces the potential for wind to cause CCR fugitive dust to become airborne.
-Load CCR transport trucks from the CCR fly ash silos using vented spouts.
-Use of engineered equipment, such as a vented spout, minimizes the potential for CCR fugitive dust to become airborne.
-Handling of CCR at the facility Load FGD ash transport trucks from the FGD ash silo using a pug mill or vented spouts, as necessary.
-The pug mill on the wet FDG loadout wets the FDG.
-Wetting allows CCR to bind together and thus minimizes the potential for CCR fugitive dust generation.
-Wetting will not result in the generation of free liquids.
-Use of engineered equipment, such as a vented spout, minimizes the potential for CCR fugitive dust to become airborne.
+Condition CCR materials to be transported offsite before they are loaded into trucks, as necessary.
+Conditioning allows CCR to bind together and thus minimizes the potential for CCR fugitive dust generation while loading CCR into trucks (and during transport and emplacement in the landfill).
+Handling of CCR at Load CCR transport trucks from the CCR fly ash silos in a partially enclosed area.
+Partial enclosure of the CCR transport truck loading area reduces the potential for wind to cause CCR fugitive dust to become airborne. the facility Load CCR transport trucks from the CCR fly ash silos using a telescoping chute, when applicable.
+Use of a telescoping chute while loading dry CCR fly ash reduces the drop height from the end of the chute into the truck and minimizes the potential for CCR fugitive dust to become airborne.
 Perform housekeeping, as necessary, in the fly ash loading area.
-Good housekeeping measures, such as sweeping or wetting the loading area, minimize the potential for CCR fugitive dust generation during handling activities.
+Good housekeeping measures, such as sweeping or wetting the loading area, minimizes the potential for CCR fugitive dust generation during handling activities.
 Operate fly ash handling system in accordance with good operating practices.
 Operation in accordance with good operating practices minimizes the potential for CCR fugitive dust generation.
-Maintain and repair as necessary dust controls on the fly ash handling and truck load-out systems.
-Perform maintenance and repairs as needed to maintain dust controls in good operating condition minimizes the potential for CCR fugitive dust generation.
+Maintain and repair as necessary dust controls on the fly ash handling and truck load-out system.
+Performing maintenance and repairs as needed to maintain dust controls in good operating condition minimizes the potential for CCR fugitive dust generation.
 Reduce or halt operations during high wind events, as necessary.
 Reducing or halting operations during high wind events minimizes the potential for CCR fugitive dust generation.